Hvitrevs/Weather-app-/README.md

 _________________________________________________________________________________________________________________________

 ## Instalation

-Used node.js and vanilla.js.
+Easy to pull and instal:

 To instal, pull this repo and open in terminal.
 Run:

 ```
 git clone